henrikstengaard/hstwb-installer/README.md

 Following Amiga HDF images are included:

 * 8GB: An 8GB image with 2 partitions: DH0 500MB bootable as System:, DH1 7000MB as Work:.
 Both partitions are formatted with PFS3 AIO by Toni Wilen.
-The size of the image is adjusted so it fits an 8GB CF/SD card.

 More images can manually be added to images directory compressed with zip.